The Forecourt Garden is a place of welcome and a space to rest and reflect or play and explore.

-It includes a Welcome to Country sequence, symbolic elements, mosaic plantings and an amphitheatre for performances and events.
-Over the year, the garden’s colours, smells and animal inhabitants will change with the seasons.
+It includes a Welcome to Country, mosaic plantings and an amphitheatre for performances and events.
+The garden’s colours, smells and animal inhabitants change with the seasons.

 Welcome to Country

 Yumalundi!
 Gurruburri!
 Yumalundi! — words of welcome from the Ngunnawal, Ngambri, and Ngunawal peoples.

 It is customary for First Nations people to formally invite you onto their land.
 In the Forecourt, the Ngunnawal, Ngambri and Ngunawal peoples, who have lived in this area for tens of thousands of years, welcome visitors to their country.

 Etched into the sandstone boulders are plant and animal totems belonging to these peoples.
 Each totem reveals their powerful attachment to this place.